dart-lang/site-www/src/language/patterns.md

 in a map.
 This section describes even more use cases, answering:

 - _When and why_ you might want to use patterns.
-- The kinds of problems they solve.
+- What kinds of problems they solve.
-- The idioms for which they're best suited.
+- Which idioms they best suit.

 ### Destructuring multiple returns